Moderate cost of living due to imported goods and island economy; cheaper than major tourist hubs but not as cheap as inland cities.

 30

-Argyle International Airport (SVD) offers direct flights to key hubs like Miami, New York, and Toronto, but flight frequency is limited compared to larger Caribbean gateways.
+Argyle International Airport offers flights to Caribbean hubs and some direct to US/Canada/UK, but frequency and destinations are limited compared to larger regional airports.

 π Public Transit +